-Finding yourself in a codependent relationship, whether it’s your first one or a repeating pattern, can certainly be filled with confusion, uncertainties, regrets, and even shame.
+Finding yourself in a codependent relationship, whether it’s your first one or a repeating pattern, can certainly be filled with stress, confusion, uncertainties, regrets, and even shame.

 When you finally see that you’re in one, you usually realize that you want to get out of this codependency spiral and into a healthy relationship but you don’t know how to do it.